Physical & Sensory Impairment

 Even if you mean to help, overstepping boundaries with an impaired student can damage the teacher-student bonding.
-It is essential to ask before helping or providing assistance and respect the boundaries they have established.
+It is essential to ask before helping or providing assistance and respect their established boundaries.
 This means those boundaries that students want to be set but do not know how to implement.
 This becomes the teacher's job to understand and implement such boundaries.

 The teacher can help both physically and sensory impaired students by breaking a significant outcome into smaller goals.
 Having a series of smaller victories is much more important for them and beneficial for boosting their confidence.

-Many sensory impaired students need to get a review of the whole lesson regularly.
+Many sensory-impaired students need to get review of the whole lesson regularly.
 It is essential to demonstrate, teach, and practice each skill required to achieve the overall goal in every lesson creation.
-The amount of review and reinforcement depends on the teacher and the student's pace.
+Review and reinforcement depend on the teacher and the student's pace.

 No matter how small the win, celebrate it as the students need to be motivated as much as possible.

-Not everyone is equipped to handle impaired individuals, and that is where continuous professional development comes in.
+Not everyone is equipped to handle impaired individuals; that is where continuous professional development comes in.

-There are several train the trainer courses at ELN for teaching students of all ages with special needs.
+There are several Train the trainer courses at ELN The e-Learning Network, is for teaching students of all ages with special needs.
 We equip the trainers with the required tools to help them spread their knowledge.

 Our students come from all backgrounds, and we want to provide good quality education to our students.

-Our SEN CPD course is planned for trainers who teach students, kids, or adults with special needs, and it demonstrates the vital role a teacher needs to play.
+Our Dealing with SENs CPD course is planned for trainers who teach students, kids, or adults with special needs, and it demonstrates the vital role a teacher needs to play.